psharma3s/clementines-pet-spa-management/README.md

 # Clementine's Pet Spa Management System

-## Overview
+## About the Project

-Clementine's Pet Spa Management System is a full-stack learning project centered around the development of a modern web application for a fictional locally owned pet grooming business.
+Clementine's Pet Spa Management System is a long-term full-stack software engineering learning project centered around the development of a modern web application for a fictional locally owned pet grooming business.

-Unlike a traditional portfolio project that focuses on showcasing completed skills, this repository documents the learning journey of designing and building a full-stack application using professional software engineering practices.

-The project serves as a hands-on environment for learning Java, Spring Boot, REST APIs, PostgreSQL, React, Git, GitHub workflows, and modern software architecture while progressively transforming a simple business website into a complete web application.
+The application is being built progressively as new concepts are learned, allowing the project to evolve alongside my understanding of software engineering principles, backend development, frontend development, and professional development workflows.

 ---

+## Why This Project Exists

+The purpose of this repository is not simply to build a working application.

+It is to document the process of learning how professional software is designed, developed, tested, and maintained.

+Rather than rushing to complete features, each new concept is studied and understood before being implemented.
+The goal is to build a strong foundation in software engineering that can later be applied to larger, production-quality portfolio projects.

+---

 ## Learning Objectives

+Throughout this project I will learn and apply:

-- Develop a strong understanding of Object-Oriented Programming
+- Object-Oriented Programming (OOP)
-- Learn professional Git and GitHub workflows
+- Java
-- Build RESTful APIs using Spring Boot
+- Spring Boot
+- REST APIs
-- Design and implement relational databases with PostgreSQL
+- PostgreSQL
-- Develop a modern frontend using React
+- React
+- Git & GitHub workflows
-- Apply software architecture and design principles
+- Software architecture and design principles
+- Testing and debugging
-- Practice documenting and planning software projects
+- Professional software documentation

 ---